DavidMayoral/SurfacePostprocessing/README.md

 Following this reasoning, Dynamic Relaxation (DR) is an explicit iterative method for obtaining the steady state solution.
 Because of its explicit nature there is no need for solving large systems of equations.
 All quantities can be treated as vectors, reducing the implementation complexity and the memory requirements.
 Although the number of iterations to obtain convergence may be quite large, the computation cost for each iteration is very low, making it a very efficient solution method.

+Diereinger provides a more technical description: "The stabilization of the problem is achieved by applying [...] equilibrium and introducing artificial mass and damping effects.
+Starting from an arbitrary initial configuration, the shape of equilibrium is achieved by a transient analysis.
+The drawback of this method is to choose appropriate mass and damping coefficients in order to stabilize the governing equation.
+Therefore, a high level of experience is needed for the robust application of the method.
+Nonetheless, the dynamic relaxation is successfully used for the form finding of a large number of structures.

 - **"Cutting Pattern Generation".**

 It consists of cutting the membrane structure into different parts in an optimized manner, such that they can be developed more easily into a flat surface.